CoFH/StellarExpansion/main/cofh_stellar_expansion_terra/readme.txt

 However, these worlds can only be terraformed directly into a limited subset of habitable types.
 They can of course be terraformed *again* if you desire.

-Note that some these techs will require either access to both Terraforming Gas and Terraforming Liquid, or a number of Capacitor Banks from Stellar Expansion.
+Given that these planets are not normally inhabitable, there is a penalty in the form of permanent negative modifiers which will always make them slightly less than optimal compared to a "normal" planet.

 ################################################################################
 # Technologies